iNZightVIT/Lite/panels/1_About/4_about-panel-text.md

 <br>

-This project is led by <a href = "http://stat.auckland.ac.nz/~wild">Professor Chris Wild </a> and has been primarily supported by the Department of Statistics, University of Auckland, with additional support from Statistics New Zealand and the NZ Ministry of Education via Census at School.
-For more information, please visit our <a href = "http://stat.auckland.ac.nz/~wild/iNZight"> website </a>.
+This project is led by <a href = "http://www.stat.auckland.ac.nz/~wild" target="_blank">Professor Chris Wild </a> and has been primarily supported by the Department of Statistics, University of Auckland, with additional support from Statistics New Zealand and the NZ Ministry of Education via Census at School.
+For more information, please visit our <a href = "http://www.stat.auckland.ac.nz/~wild/iNZight" target="_blank"> website </a>.

 <br>
 <br>
 </font>